 This proxy statement/prospectus contains "forward-looking" statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-These statements are typically preceded by words such as "believes," "expects," "anticipates," "intends," "will," "may," "should," or similar expressions.
+These statements are typically preceded by words such as "believes," "expects," "anticipates," "will," "may," "should," or similar expressions.
 These forward-looking statements are subject to risks and uncertainties that may cause actual future experience and results to differ materially from those discussed in these forward-looking statements.
 Important factors that might cause such a difference include, but are not limited to:

-- costs related to the merger; - AVANT's or Celldex's inability to satisfy the conditions to the consummation of the merger; - AVANT's inability to maintain its listing on the NASDAQ Capital Market; - the risk that AVANT's and Celldex's businesses will not be integrated successfully; - the combined company's inability to further identify, develop and achieve commercial success for new products and technologies; - the possibility of delays in the research and development necessary to select drug development candidates and delays in clinical trials; - the risk that clinical trials may not result in marketable products; - the risk that the combined company may be unable to successfully secure regulatory approval of and market its drug candidates; the risks associated with reliance on outside financing to meet capital requirements; - risks associated with Celldex's new and uncertain technology; - risks of the development of competing systems; risks related to the combined company's ability to protect its proprietary technologies; and - risks related to patent-infringement claims; risks of new, changing and competitive technologies and regulations in the U.S. and internationally; and other events and factors disclosed previously and from time to time in AVANT's filings with the Securities and Exchange Commission, including AVANT's Annual Report on Form 10-K for the year ended December 31, 2006.
+- costs related to the merger; - AVANT's or Celldex's inability to satisfy the conditions to the consummation of the merger; - AVANT's inability to meet the initial listing requirements in order for its shares to be listed on either the NASDAQ Capital Market or the NASDAQ Global Market following the completion of the merger; - the risk that AVANT's and Celldex's businesses will not be integrated successfully; - the combined company's inability to further identify, develop and achieve commercial success for new products and technologies; - the possibility of delays in the research and development necessary to select drug development candidates and delays in clinical trials; - the risk that clinical trials may not result in marketable products; - the risk that the combined company may be unable to successfully secure regulatory approval of and market its drug candidates; the risks associated with reliance on outside financing to meet capital requirements; - risks associated with Celldex's new and uncertain technology; - risks of the development of competing systems; risks related to the combined company's ability to protect its proprietary technologies; and - risks related to patent-infringement claims; risks of new, changing and competitive technologies and regulations in the U.S. and internationally; and other events and factors disclosed previously and from time to time in AVANT's filings with the Securities and Exchange Commission, including AVANT's Annual Report on Form 10-K for the year ended December 31, 2006.